/utils/json_processing_utils.py

 path (List[Any]): The original path containing both keys and indices.

-constant (str): A value to replace a numeric value with.
+constant (Optional[str]): A value to replace a numeric value with. if not provided, the `CONSTANT` class

 Returns: